Mature Masculine

 Centeredness and the King

-In yourself: You know your values, your purpose, and your boundaries.
-You feel strong emotions without being controlled by them.
-You return to center when life knocks you off balance.
+In ourselves: We know our values, our purpose, and our boundaries.
+We feel strong emotions without being controlled by them.
+We return to center when life knocks us off balance.

-In relationships: You stay yourself even in conflict.
-You don't lose your center to please others or merge with their emotional states.
-Your groundedness helps others find their own.
+In relationships: We stay ourselves even in conflict.
+We don't lose our center to please others or merge with their emotional states.
+Our groundedness helps others find their own.

-In your realm: You provide stability in chaos.
-When others panic, you remain calm.
-Your centered presence anchors the whole system.
+In our realm: We provide stability in chaos.
+When others panic, we remain calm.
+Our centered presence anchors the whole system.

 The Shadows of Centeredness